Autism

 A communication card has been designed by the Autism Alliance Board’s Experts by Experience group.
 You can decide when and where to show your card and it has been designed to help in situations where you may find verbal communication difficult or impossible.

-Our autism experts by lived experience group consists of autistic people and those who care for an autistic person and live or work in Hackney.
+Our autistic residents group consists of autistic people and those who care for an autistic person and live or work in Hackney.
 By joining the mailing list, you will receive updates about the City and Hackney autism strategy, learn about new initiatives and join in with discussions about local services.
+To find out more about the autistic residents group, visit Hackney SEND Local Offer – Autism Experts by experience.

 The group meets once a month.
 This is a hybrid meeting, so there is an option to join either face to face or virtually.
 You are not obligated to attend any meetings by joining the mailing list.